RobertBurrellDonkin/library-management-system/README.md

 By default, the microservice will start on port 8080 but this can be changed using the usual mechanisms

+**Please note** that for security reasons, `mvn spring-boot:run` without a profile will forbid all requests.
+It is recommended that either the `insecure` or `secure` profile should be active.
+See JWT below for details.

 ### Without JWT Authorization

 The ``insecure`` profile permits all requests.